 Our Divorce and Family Law experts at George Green answer your questions.

 Can I get a divorce?

-You can get a divorce in England and Wales if you have been married for at least one year and are able to show the court the marriage has broken down.
-To prove to the court you are entitled to a divorce you need to rely on one of the following facts:
+You can get a divorce in England and Wales if you have been married for at least one year and you feel that your marriage has irretrievably broken down.

 How long will my divorce take?